Person specification

 - The ability to provide leadership and direction to a diverse, multi-disciplinary team of professional staff.

-- Demonstrate significant knowledge and direct first hand experience of inspection/regulation of care in a children’s setting.
+- Demonstrate significant knowledge and direct first hand experience of inspection/regulation of care in an early learning and childcare setting

 - IT literate, using the most effective methods to communicate and manage information.